 Schools should ensure that children are taught about safeguarding issues such as online safety and safety in the outside world, e.g. water, road and rail safety.
 This should be done through a broad and balanced curriculum.
-School should consider teaching this through PSHE lessons as well as the RSE curriculum, assemblies and where there are appropriate links to the curriculum.
+School should consider teaching this through PSHE lessons as well as the RHE/RSE curriculum, assemblies and where there are appropriate links to the curriculum.
 External visitors will be invited into schools to discuss relevant issues, e.g. Police, NSPCC and water safety experts.
 Children will also be listened to and pupil voice will be considered when discussing key issues.
+To reduce the risk of access to mobile and smart technology on pupils' personal devices, pupils must hand their devices to either the office or their class teacher so that it cannot be used during the school day.
+This will reduce the ability of some children, whilst at school, to sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.